Haku (wrestler): Legacy and reputation

 In a shoot interview Bobby Heenan talked extensively about Meng and referred to him as the toughest man he has ever met.
-The most extreme story he shared was in regard to a bar fight in which he claimed Meng "took his two fingers on his right hand, his index finger and trigger finger, and he reached into the guy's mouth and he broke off the guy's bottom teeth."
+The most extreme story he shared was in regard to a bar fight in which he claimed Meng with a guy and "took his two fingers on his right hand, his index finger and trigger finger, and he reached into the guy's mouth and he broke off the guy's bottom teeth."
 Heenan said that if he had not been there and seen it himself, he would not believe it.
 Heenan was also close friends with Andre the Giant and claimed that the only two men in the world that Andre feared were Meng and Harley Race.
 Heenan also praised Haku as a good-hearted family man.

 Kevin Sullivan told a story to WWE Classics about the time when he and Haku went to a tavern to grab a few beers before heading to their hotel.
 According to Sullivan, it was obvious that he and Meng were not locals, so when they walked into the bar, a guy playing pool insulted Meng.
 "The next thing I know is that Meng goozles the guy like Mr. Spock," Sullivan said.
 "It was fast and furious.
 He then grabbed another guy who tried to get involved and knocked him unconscious."
 After that, things got even crazier.
 "Meng bit through the guy's shirt like a wolf, bit a chunk out of the guy's back, then spit it on the floor," he said.
 "I said, 'It's time to go.'"
 Sullivan said that as they drove from the bar he saw police cars pulling into the parking lot, but authorities did not pursue them and no charges were ever filed.